 Approximately one-third of students across all categories report "moderate awareness," suggesting familiarity with the industry but a lack of deep knowledge or specialized insights.
-Awareness of support systems and market trends reflects similar patterns, with 11.11% of
+Awareness of support systems and market trends reflects similar patterns, with 11.11% of respondents reporting they are "completely unaware" in both categories.

 The data reveals a consistent trend where basic industry knowledge (e.g., sector-level awareness) surpasses specialized understanding, such as career development pathways, leadership opportunities, or emerging market trends.
-This highlights a critical gap in preparing students for agribusiness careers, particularly in terms of long-term strategy and awareness of external enablers.
+This highlights a critical gap in preparing students for agribusiness careers, particularly in terms of longterm strategy and awareness of external enablers.